Why is it so difficult to get the score you need in IELTS?

 Avoid frustration

+Most people re-sit IELTS so often that they feel must eventually be rewarded with the score they need.
+When this does not happen, many feel frustrated and often give up their dream to go abroad.
+This happens because students look for scapegoats.
+In other words, they start blaming someone or something.
 In their minds, IELTS is the enemy and the confusing materials found online together with endless sites that lure students by fake promises and gimmicks feed this idea.
 It is therefore not surprising why so many people take the test over and over in the belief that a mistake has been made and that this time they will get a different score.
+In my personal experience, most of the people who feel stuck are at band 6 or 6.5, particularly in the writing and speaking section of the IELTS test.

 How to break the cycle

 It is important to clearly see the IELTS test as an objective measuring system.
-This means that if your skills have not improved, your test score will reflect that.
+Which means that if your skills have not improved, your test score reflect that.
 No matter how many times you have already taken the test, it will simply measure your skills and give you a score.
+Therefore, If you keep getting the same band score, it is important to respond to the problem to avoid frustration of being stuck at the same band.